MicrosoftDocs/azure-stack-docs/azure-stack/user/event-hubs-quickstart-cluster-portal.md

 Once an offer is available, your administrator can create or update your subscription to include Event Hubs.
 Alternatively, you can [subscribe to the new offer and create your own subscription](azure-stack-subscribe-services.md).

-Your account must be assigned at least [Contributor permissions](/azure/role-based-access-control/rbac-and-directory-admin-roles#azure-roles) on the resource group you're using, to create a new cluster.
+Your account must be assigned at least [Contributor permissions](/azure/role-based-access-control/rbac-and-directory-admin-roles#azure-roles) at the resource group scope or higher, to create a new cluster.

 ## Overview